ankitskvmdam/clean-jsdoc-theme/README.md

 | `class`  | `string` |
 | `id`     | `string` |

+### `menuLocation: "up" | "down"`

+This options allows to adjust the location of the menu items listed in `menu` array, either at the top or at the bottom among all navbar items. `Default value is "up".`

 ### `meta: Array<{}>`

 A list of `meta` tag attributes to add to the `head` of each page.